Sara Khatun: Early life

-According to historian John E. Woods, Sara Khatun was the daughter of Pir Ali Bayandur, the ruler of Kiğı.
+According to historian John E. Woods, Sara Khatun was the daughter of Pir Ali Bayandur, the Aq Qoyunlu ruler of Kiğı, and her mother was a daughter of Ahmad b.
+Qutlu.
 Pir Ali was himself the son of the Aq Qoyunlu ruler Fakhr ad-Din Qutlu by his Pontic wife Maria Comnena, sister of Alexios III of Trebizond.
 German orientalist Franz Babinger speculates that Sara Khatun was an Aramaic Christian who grew up near Diyarbakir, but this speculation is based on an earlier assumption by Vladimir Minorsky which he later renounced.
 Sara Khatun married her paternal cousin Ali, the son of the leader of the Aq Qoyunlu federation Qara Osman.
 She widowed in 1444.

 Political influence

 Sara Khatun came to have great political influence during the reign of her son.
 She was a skilful diplomat and headed embassies for the purpose of regulating disputed issues.
 Sara Khatun was well-known in the west, and foreign ambassadors frequently took advantage of her influence over her son.
 For example, in 1463 Josaphat Barbaro was sent from Venice to the court of Uzun Hasan with the instructions "Meet the ruler’s mother, assure her of respect and present gifts..." in order to persuade her to an "enterprise" beneficial to Venice (war with the Ottoman Empire).

 She aided in the reconciliation of Uzun Hasan and her other son Jahangir, who had challenged Uzun-Hasan's rule.
 Sara Khatun was also sent to negotiate with the mother of Timurid ruler Abu Said, but her efforts were futile.
 She had also travelled to the Mamluk Sultanate, in an attempt to solve Jahangir's problems.